13 Tips About Retropie That Will Impress Your Friends

 But I highly recommend cloning the whole system like this.

-This tip is the continuation of the previous one.
+This tip is an extension of the previous one.

-Once you created the image of your Retropie SD card, you can flash it on another SD card.
+Once you have created the image of your Retropie SD card, you can flash it onto another SD card.

 Why?

-Firstly, it’s always a good idea to check that your backup is really working.
+Firstly, it’s always a good idea to confirm that your backup really works.

 But most of all, it allows you to use the second one for test purposes.

-If you want to try something out, do it first on the test SD card.
+If you want to try something out, try it on the test SD card first.

-If it’s working correctly and doesn’t break anything, you can do it now on the “production” card.
+If it works correctly and doesn’t break anything, you can do it now on the “production” card.

-This way, you’ll never break your main SD card and you’ll save yourself a lot of time if you are using Retropie in the long term.
+This will ensure that you won’t break your main SD card and will save a lot of time if you use Retropie in the long term.

 8 – Access the Linux command line

-You probably already noticed it, if you followed all the previous tips, but there is a hidden way to access the Retropie command line.
+You may have already noticed if you followed all the previous tips, but there is a hidden way to access the Retropie command line.

 - From the Retropie home menu, press Start to open the Main menu.

-- Scroll down to “Quit” and then click on “Quit Emulstation”.
+- Scroll down to “Quit” and click “Quit Emulstation”.

 - The graphical interface will stop and give you access to the command line interface:

-From here, you can use most of the Linux/Raspbian commands.
+From here, you can use most of the Linux/Debian commands.

-But RetroPie is not Raspbian, so you will notice some small changes or missing commands/dependencies.
+But RetroPie is not Raspberry Pi OS, so you will notice some small changes or missing commands/dependencies.

 9 – Autosave on exit